jonvallet/cv/README.md

 * Layout.

 **Technologies**
-* Websphere/BankSphere 3.2, UML (Rational Rose), Cobol, DB2, J2ee, JavaScript
+* Websphere/BankSphere 3.2, UML (Rational Rose), Cobol, DB2, J2EE, JavaScript

 This was my first job as a software developer.
-My main functions were learning to use the internal development tools (Mira and Vega eclipse plugins) and language location for English web applications.
+My main functions were learning to use the internal development tools (Mira and Vega eclipse plug-ins) and language location for English web applications.

 #### Acciona2